 - Call to action

-To make your vehicle wrap as legible as possible, go for sans serif fonts — like Arial or Helvetica — and leave the serifs or scripts behind.
+To make your vehicle wrap as legible as possible, go for sans serif fonts — like Arial or Helvetica — or the simplest serif fonts and leave the scripts behind.

 A busy design is difficult to read and can even make people want to turn away.
 What are a few signs that a vehicle wrap has too much going on for its own good?